 - A program describes a general execution plan for a coffee machine.
-Programs could only be read. - The programs/matcher entity is capable of coupling a recipe and a program, which in fact means retrieving a dataset needed to prepare a specific recipe on a specific coffee machine. - The programs/run entity describes a single fact of running a program on a coffee machine.
+Programs can only be read. - The programs/matcher entity couples a recipe and a program, which in fact means retrieving a dataset needed to prepare a specific recipe on a specific coffee machine. - The programs/run entity describes a single fact of running a program on a coffee machine.
 A run might be: - initialized (created) - checked for its status

 - canceled.

 - 3. Runtime-level entities.

 - A runtime describes a specific execution data context, i.e., the state of each variable.
-A runtime might be:
+A runtime can be:

 - initialized (created)

 - checked for its status

 - terminated.

 If we look closely at the entities, we may notice that each entity turns out to be a composite.
-For example, a program will operate high-level data (recipe and coffee-machine), enhancing them with its subject area terms (program_run_id for instance).
-This is totally fine: connecting contexts is what APIs do.
+For example, a program operates high-level data (recipe and coffee-machine), enhancing them with its subject area terms (program_run_id for instance).
+This is totally fine as connecting contexts is what APIs do.